spinach/spinach.github.com/_posts/2016-11-14-continuously-delivering-microservices.md

 ---
 {% include JB/setup %}

+## TL;DR
+- Miroservice Overview: Software architectural style where applications are composed of small, independent processes communicating with each other using language-agnostic APIs.
+- Can we actually deploy with confidence the monolith before being confident to deploy 100 microservices?
+- Use CD Pipelines to automate your build process and provide feedback on production readiness of software
+- Domain Driven Design (DDD) Example of airways company: Customer should not be a domain.
+The info of a customer can be found in several domains
+- Consumer Driven Contracts (CDC) good way to implement and test
+- Conway's law important here

+## Full Version

 Miroservice Overview: Software architectural style where applications are composed of small, independent processes communicating with each other using language-agnostic APIs.
 Check online for characteristics.

 Got started by the team giving us a workshop folder containing a box, and we used Vagrant to get it up and ssh into it.
 Just going through the steps in the slides to setup everything...
 The journey is the following: